saka1029/MiniSat-J/README.md

 ## Run from Java application

-Here is a sample problem.
+Here is a sample problem in DIMACS format.

 ```
 p cnf 3 2
 1 -3 0
 2 3 -1 0
-0
 ```

 Solving this problem by Java using Minisat-J API.